gren-bean/advent_of_code/2021/README.md

 - **Part2**: Additional complexity is added by allowing **one** small cave to be visited **twice** within each path.
 This is solved by updating the node 'visited' attribute to an integer in order to track number of visits, and a flag variable `vtf` to track whether a small cave has been visited twice or not along the current path.

 ### Day 13
 - **Part1**: Simulated paper folding.
 The paper can be simulated by a 2-D matrix.
-And then folding is equivalent to cutting at the fold line, and slide. *Importantly, all of the folds involve folding the paper in half, which simplifies this problem significantly when compared to the case where non-equal folds are allowed.
+And then folding is equivalent to cutting at the fold line, and slide. *Importantly, all of the folds involve folding the paper in half, which simplifies this problem significantly when compared to the case where non-equal folds are allowed.*
+- **Part2**: Simple extension of part1.

+### Day 14
+- Straightforward problem that involves counting unique occurences of a character in a string.
+This can be done with Python's `Collections` from the standard library.